illiliti/libudev-zero/README.md

 Don't hesitate to ask me everything you don't understand.
 I'm usually hanging around in #kisslinux at libera.chat, but you can also email me or open an issue here.

+## Future directions

+1. Write a better cross-platform(*nix, maybe macos and windows) device enumeration library.
+2. Convince mainstream apps(libinput, wlroots, ...) to use new library instead of libudev.
+3. Declare libudev as obsolete library and archive this project.

 ## Donate

 You can send a donation to `BTC: 1BwrcsgtWZeLVvNeEQSg4A28a3yrGN3FpK`